asharahmed/us-econ-growth/readme.md

 This project simulates the annual percentage change in US GDP over time using historical data and a normal distribution.
 The simulation can be used to estimate the likelihood of a future recession or economic growth.

+Plans to add a Hidden Markov Model to the simulation to account for the possibility of a recession, and to ensure that the simulation is more accurate.
+Data from the Federal Reserve Bank of St. Louis is used to train the model.

+## Data

+The data used in this project is from the Federal Reserve Bank of St. Louis.
+The data is available [here](https://fred.stlouisfed.org/series/GDP).

 ## Prerequisites

 - Python 3.6 or later